Naked man leads police on a chase, hit by a car fleeing officers

 Authorities say, Dawson, who was naked, jumped out of the car and ran eastbound to Sullivan Road.
 After running down Sullivan, he ran across the northbound lanes of State Route 8 and jumped the center of the median.
 Once in the roadway, he was hit by a passing car.

 Dawson was taken to Akron City Hospital to be treated for his injuries.

-The incident remains under investigation.
+The Ohio State Highway Patrol says drug use is believed to be a factor.
+The incident remains under investigation by the patrol’s Akron Post.

 Charges are pending.